umihico/minigun-requests/README.md

 ```

 ## Advanced Usage
+### When your requests are slow

 ### What's "validation_xpaths"?
 　In tons of requests, responses is not always what you want, such as incorrect path, IP blocking, non-related response from proxy servers. "validation_xpaths" are used to detect unwanted responses and then process can retry with another IP.
-Default validation_xpaths by default are
+Default validation_xpaths are
 ```
 validation_xpaths = [f"boolean({xpath})" for xpath in scraping_xpaths]
 # "//div[@id='yyy']" >> "boolean(//div[@id='yyy'])"